 Bike riding is an annual rite of passage for kids in my neighborhood.
 For a 10-year-old, biking to a friend’s house or the park means summertime freedom.
 Unfortunately, a fun bike ride can also result in serious injury or even death if bike safety rules are ignored.
-Each year, 350,000 children under the age of 15 end up in hospital emergency rooms due to biking accidents.
+In 2010, bicycle-related injuries sent about 515,000 people to emergency rooms in the U.S., according to the Centers for Disease Control and Prevention.
 Follow these bicycle safety tips to help keep your kids safe on the road:

-- Wear a helmet that fits.
 Just like hats, helmets are available in a variety of sizes, styles and colors.
 Let your child pick out her favorite helmet so she’ll be excited to wear it while riding.
-Check for the perfect fit: Helmets should sit low on the forehead, approximately one to two finger widths above the eyebrows.
+Check for the perfect fit: Helmets should sit low on the forehead, approximately two finger widths above the eyebrows.
 The same finger rule applies to the chinstrap.
 The strap should be snug but not too tight, with one to two fingers fitting between the chin and the strap.
 Test the fit: Open your mouth wide to yawn and confirm that your helmet pulls down on your head.
 If it stays put, tighten the strap.
 According to NHTSA, a properly fitted helmet can reduce the risk of head and brain injury by up to 88 percent.

 What bicycle safety tips do you teach your children?